mantidproject/documents/Design/RecoveryFunction.md

-# Introducing a Recovery function
+# Introducing a recovery function

 ## Motivation